Harrison-Reich/newportfolio/README.md

   ## Description
-  This is my most updated portfolio created using REACT
+  This is my most updated portfolio created using REACT.
+It incorporates Material UI, a styling library and uses content that I have made throughout my time in the UCI course.

   ## Questions